python/cpython/Doc/library/importlib.rst

       longer requires implementation of a ``find_module()`` method.

-.. class:: MetaPathFinder(Finder)
+.. class:: MetaPathFinder

-   An abstract base class representing a :term:`meta path finder`.
+   An abstract base class representing a :term:`meta path finder` and inheriting from :class:`Finder`.

    .. versionadded:: 3.3